When considering changing Medigap plans, there are a few things you should know before you leap for change.

-As a Medicare beneficiary, you can change at any time.
-As a result, there’s no guarantee an application will be accepted if switched outside the designated OEP.
+As a Medicare beneficiary, you can change supplements at any time.
+As a result, there’s no guarantee an application will be accepted if switched outside the designated Open Enrollment Period.

-An application may be “medically underwritten.”
-This means the insurance company will use the applicants age and health history to decide if they will cover them, and what the premiums will cost.
-Therefor, a new policy may cost more than your old one.
+An application may be “medically underwritten”.
+This means the insurance company will use the applicants’ age and health history to decide if they will cover them, and what the premiums will cost.
+Therefore, a new policy may cost more than your old one.

 Guaranteed Issue Right

-When you enroll during your OEP, you have “guaranteed issue right” when changing Medicare Supplement policies.
+When you enroll during a Special Enrollment Period, you have “guaranteed issue right” when changing Medicare Supplement policies.

 - The insurance company for your current Medicare SELECT plan has left your service area, or you move out of the plan’s service area.